unclezap/zebtemp/README.md

   **Important Notes:**
   * For all intents and purposes, PATCH behaves the same as POST.
 If you know how to POST, you know how to PATCH
-  * Don't forget to stringify the body of the request.
-  * When using `fetch` to make a PATCH request be sure to capitalize method: 'PATCH'
+  * When using `fetch` to make a PATCH request, be sure to capitalize method: 'PATCH'

 ## Considerations

 You are free to solve this in any way you choose.
 It is not required that you have ES6 classes or use Object Orientation.
 We would recommend beginning with a straightforward functional implementation and refactoring to objects as needed.

+jQuery is included in this project, you can choose to use jQuery or vanilla JS.

 When you click on an individual `<li>` you will need some of way of determining which particular beer was clicked on.
 How will you solve this problem?